 Projects & Campaigns

 There’s something special about winter climbing in New England.
 It’s fickle, difficult to protect, and heady.
 A climb that’s there one day is gone the next.
-The wet, filthy sections of cliff you wouldn’t look twice at in the summertime transform into hanging daggers, turf-choked corners, and wild, athletic mixed climbs.
-But at crags like Cathedral Ledge, there’s a lot of overlap between classic rock and mixed routes.
-As more and more people discover the challenge and allure of cold weather climbing, routes are being permanently defaced by winter traffic.
-The climbing community is growing but the resource isn’t.
+The wet, filthy sections of cliff you wouldn’t look at twice in the summertime transform into hanging daggers, turf-choked corners, and wild, athletic mixed climbs.
+But the impact of metal crampons and ice tools on bare rock is undeniable.
+At crags like Cathedral Ledge, where winter terrain overlaps with classic rock climbs, the climbing community is realizing that some of the exploratory winter climbing activities of the past are unsustainable.
 No one wants to be told what to do, especially climbers.
 But we need to come together to protect the terrain that sustains us.
-Below are a few initial suggestions to help navigate the do’s and don’ts of modern winter climbing in the Mount Washington Valley and beyond.

 Secure The Ledges

 "Access Fund, Upper Saco Valley Land Trust, and Friends of the Ledges are pleased to announce the successful acquisition of nine acres of land critical for access to Cathedral Ledge and Whitehorse Ledge in the Mount Washington Valley.
 This acquisition was a collaborative effort among the three organizations, and is a significant step towards protecting the forest lands below the two iconic ledges."
 Read more about this acquisition via the press release on the Access Fund website: A Win in the Mount Washington Valley.

 Financial support is needed to complete this project, please visit the project page on the Access Fund website to donate: Secure the Ledges.